eth-educators/eth-docker-docs/website/docs/About/Clients.md

 directly from docker hub or github, respectively.
 In most cases, binary is the default.

 Currently supported consensus clients:
+- Nimbus
+- Lodestar
 - Teku
 - Lighthouse
-- Nimbus
-- Lodestar
 - Prysm

 Currently supported execution clients:
-- Geth
 - Besu
 - Nethermind
+- Geth
 - Erigon

 > An Ethereum node has one consensus client and one execution client. eth-docker can be used to
-> split this between two machines, but that distributed setup has not yet been tested.
+> split this between two machines, but that distributed setup is rare

 Currently supported additional options:
 - Sending stats to https://beaconcha.in